 From the abstract: In this revolutionary time of expanding tablet use and app development, universal design and accessibility is paramount to the construction of mobile apps.
 Some issues in accessibility are easily identified and may be addressed at the onset of software development.
 However, guidelines for software development are minimal (Sapp, 2007), particularly in relationship to mobile app development.
 Despite efforts to create universally designed software from the onset, many issues with accessibility are unknown until the app is in use.
 Similarly, teachers, students, individuals with disabilities, technology specialists, parents, and users of a particular device may identify a variety of different needs and options that make an app user friendly.
 In some cases, the app may be fully accessible, but successful use of the software requires advanced technology skills (Sapp, 2007), and the development team must simplify the user interface.
 To address ease of use, the opinions of a variety of different users, especially teachers, who have varying experiences and technology skills during development is critical (Falloon, 2013).
 The purpose of this paper, is to share the research-based, iterative, and organic process of development that authors used to create the iBraille Challenge Mobile App.

 People who have a hearing loss often choose not to reveal this aspect of themselves, consequently organisers receive little, if any, feedback about the efficacy or otherwise of hearing loops.
-Anecdotally, people with and without hearing loss often find captioning useful particularly if they have English as a second language, or if the speaker has an unfamiliar accent.
-More technical detail on hearing loops can be found on the Printacall website.
+People with and without hearing loss often find captioning useful particularly if they have English as a second language, or if the speaker has an unfamiliar accent.
+More technical detail on hearing loops can be found on the Clearasound website.